EXPERIENCE the North Maine Woods... where MOOSE ROAM, eagles soar, and the stars shine brighter than ever.

 Everything I (LIANA) know about canoe tripping, I learned from Master Maine Guide John Wight.
 And John learned it all from his dad, who was also a Master Maine Guide.
 John is more at home in the woods than out of them.
 You’re always safe with HIM, and you’re bound to hear a few great stories, too.
 He’s a legend!
 Even if john isn’t on a trip with liana, he’s always there in spirit.

-We eat well on the river.
-Canoeing is different from other types of backcountry camping because there’s plenty of room to bring lots of fresh, delicious ingredients. all our meals are be sauteed, steamed, and baked over a campfire — yes, you can bake on a campfire! we’re happy to tailor our trip menu to your preferences, and, of course, any dietary restrictions. here’s an example of what we might eat in one day on the river:
+• We eat well on the river.
+Canoeing is different from other types of camping because there’s plenty of room to bring lots of fresh, delicious ingredients. all our meals are be sautÉed, steamed, and baked over a campfire — yes, you can bake on a campfire! we’re happy to accommodate any dietary restrictions.

-PLEASE note that sometimes responses to emails sent via this form end up in spam.
-If you think you haven’t heard back from me IN A WEEK, check your spam folder!
+PLEASE note that sometimes my email responses to this form end up in spam.
+If you think you haven’t heard back IN A WEEK, check your spam folder!